 A previous study in 2018 documented this combined condition, known as albinism-xanthochromism, in rays of the species Raja montagui found in the Irish Sea.

 The Brazilian research team, which continues to study the phenomenon of the yellow-orange nurse shark, attributes its abnormal pigmentation primarily to genetics.
-However, there are other factors that could contribute to its unusual coloring.
-For instance, a stressful environment, rising ocean temperatures due to , and hormonal imbalances.
+But other factors could contribute: a stressful environment, rising ocean temperatures, and hormonal imbalances.

 Lead author of the study, Mariokis Masiás-Cuyare, a doctoral student in biological oceanography, noted that xanthochromism most often arises from genetic causes.
-But to accurately determine what else influences the shark’s abnormal pigmentation, the team needs further research.
+But the team says further research is needed to determine what else influences the shark’s pigmentation.

 The scientists were astonished that the nurse shark had survived to adulthood with such coloring.
-Typically, animals evolve to acquire certain colors for better assimilation into their environment.
+Typically, animals evolve to acquire certain colors that help them blend in with their environment.
 Therefore, the bright orange color, which is not characteristic of this species, could pose a survival challenge for the shark.
-Fortunately, that did not happen.
+Fortunately, that didn’t happen.

 The researchers published their findings in the journal Marine Biodiversity.